dmlc/gluon-nlp/README.rst

 Docs 📖
 ======

-Gluonnlp documentation is available at `our website <http://gluon-nlp.mxnet.io/master/api/index.html>`__.
+GluonNLP documentation is available at `our website <http://gluon-nlp.mxnet.io/master/api/index.html>`__.

 Basics
 ======

-Check out how to use Gluonnlp for your own research or projects.
+Check out how to use GluonNLP for your own research or projects.

 Start from Examples
 -------------------